Georgia Abortion Providers File Federal Suit Against State's 'Fetal Heartbeat' Law

 Alabama's new law, which Gov. Kay Ivey signed last month, makes it a crime for doctors to perform abortions at any stage of pregnancy unless there are dire health concerns.

-On Friday, the U.S. Supreme Court rejected Alabama's bid to revive its 2016 ban on a procedure often used in second trimester abortions..
+On Friday, the U.S. Supreme Court rejected Alabama's bid to revive its 2016 ban on a procedure often used in second-trimester abortions..
 The court said it will not review a decision by the 11th U.S. Circuit Court of Appeals that struck down Alabama's ban on the procedure known as dilation and evacuation.